ramensoftware/windows-11-notification-center-styling-guide/Themes/WindowGlass/README.md

 ## Notification Center
 ![Notification Center](Notification_Center.png)

 ## Notes
-- Theme is designed on Windows 11 - 24H2
+- Designed for Windows 11 24H2.
-- Not fully Compatible with Light mode yet
+- Not fully compatible with light mode yet.

-## For a complete WindowGlass themed UI, download the following mods and use the 'WindowGlass' theme:
+## For a complete WindowGlass-themed UI, download the following mods and use the 'WindowGlass' theme:
-- Windows 11 TaskBar Styler – for styling the Taskbar.
+- Windows 11 TaskBar Styler - for styling the taskbar.
-- Windows 11 Start Menu Styler - for styling the Notification Center and Action Center
+- Windows 11 Start Menu Styler - for styling the Windows Start menu.
-- Windows 11 File Explorer Styler - for styling Windows Explorer windows
+- Windows 11 File Explorer Styler - for styling Windows Explorer windows.

 ---

 ## Theme selection

-The theme is integrated into the mod, and can be simply selected from the mod's
+The theme is integrated into the mod and can simply be selected from the mod's
 settings:

 * Open the Windows 11 Notification Center Styler mod in Windhawk.